 HOW gorgeous is this unseasonal burst of sunshine!
 It’s been absolutely wonderful sitting in it’s warm embrace dreaming of some exotic destination!
 Maybe to an island in the Maldives, a hillside in Tuscany or even a roadside somewhere in the south of France!

 Alas, back to reality.
-As I sit on my balcony soaking up some much-needed vitamin D and thinking about what to cook for dinner tonight, I couldn’t help but notice the wonderful green flush that has appeared across the urban landscape.
+As I sit on my balcony soaking up some much-needed vitamin D and thinking about what to cook for dinner tonight, I can’t help but notice the wonderful green flush that has appeared across the urban landscape.
 How good was the rain last week!
-All the gardens and parks have drunk at the table of Divine Intervention on those little liquid jewels from heaven!
+All the gardens and parks have drunk at the table of Divine Intervention on those liquid jewels from heaven!

 But after such a fantastic start to the season, I almost forgot that it is winter.
-(Sorry if my friends and family in the southern states, perhaps, don’t share my enthusiasm!)
+(Sorry if friends and family in the southern states don’t share my enthusiasm!)
 But here we are in July.
 And this week’s sunny disposition heralding the second half of the year, is so unseasonal.
 But before I get too carried away, I am reminded that we are destined for more rain and cold weather soon.
 Well it is winter after all!

 2: A LITTLE CLUTCH OF SPARKLES